rsp/node-hapi-helpers/README.md

 Currently it only simplifies the routes definitions.
 Feature requests welcome via [issues](#issues).

-It has no dependencies - only some devDependencies: it uses [chai](https://github.com/chaijs/chai), [mocha](https://github.com/mochajs/mocha), [istanbul](https://github.com/gotwarlost/istanbul) and
+It has no dependencies - only some devDependencies (it uses [chai](https://github.com/chaijs/chai), [mocha](https://github.com/mochajs/mocha), [istanbul](https://github.com/gotwarlost/istanbul) and